-The rigorous Chemistry program deals with the study of matter, its properties and transformations, and the factors underlying changes of these substances.
+The rigorous chemistry program deals with the study of matter, its properties, its transformations and the factors underlying changes of these substances.

-Students learn to perform and design chemical experiments by using modern instrumentation (including FT-NMR, FT-IR, GC, GC-MS, and HPLC) and computers in a well equipped and designed labratory, and to experience chemical phenomena for themselves.
+We believe that students learn chemistry by doing chemistry.
+Students learn to perform and design chemical experiments by using modern instrumentation (including FT-NMR, FT-IR, GC, GC-MS, and HPLC) and computers in a well-equipped laboratory where they can experience chemical phenomena for themselves.

 The Bachelor of Science degree is recommended for those majors who seek employment as a chemist/biochemist or for those who intend to study chemistry in graduate school.
 Research is required for the B.S. degree.